Proof of Play

 Every ad, every song, every broadcast — logged, verified, and attributable.
 This is the standard GlueArrow operates by.

 Broadcast is the oldest live medium still in daily use.
 It is also the least accountable.
-An advertiser books a spot and, outside of a handful of mature markets, has no way to prove the spot ran.
-An artist releases a song and, outside of a handful of mature markets, has no way to know where it played.
+An advertiser books a spot and, outside a handful of mature markets, has no way to prove the spot ran.
+An artist releases a song and, outside a handful of mature markets, has no way to know where it played.
 The rest of the world receives broadcast and sends nothing back.

 GlueArrow is the layer that sends something back.